Snares penguin: Diet

-The diet of Snares penguins usually consists of krill of the species Nyctiphanes australis, small fish, and cephalopods.
+The diet of Snares penguins usually consists of krill of the species Nyctiphanes australis, small fish (including codlings), and squid such as Nototodarus sloanii and Moroteuthopsis ingens.
 One study found that about 60 percent of the mass of stomach contents from Snares penguins consisted of krill, 30 percent was fish, and about 10 percent was cephalopods.
 The researchers concluded that the number of fish otoliths and cephalopod beaks indicated the importance of these types of prey to adult penguins while at sea.
 Another study reports the diet consisting of about 55 percent krill, 24 percent fish, and 21 percent cephalopods, also suggesting that fish and cephalopods are more important prey types than the percentages of stomach composition indicate.